Archive

 XII Congress and Symposium of SJL in Sarajevo, November 1966.
 Milutin Maksimović, B.Sc.
 Eng., who was also the first president of SJL in 1952, was elected president of the Governing Board.

 XIII Congress and Symposium of SJL in Bled, November 1969.
 Viktor Turnšek, B.Sc.
-Eng., who had also been president of SJL in the period from 1957 to 1958, was elected president of the Governing Board.
+Eng., who was also president of SJL in the period from 1957 to 1958, was elected president of the Governing Board.

 XIV Congress and Symposium of SJL, Haludovo – Malinska, October 1972.
 Stanko Manestar, B.Sc.
 Eng., was elected president of the Governing Board.